 Stories of true-life Nazi fascination with the occult and of inhumane experiments conducted in the concentration camps have made them a natural for exploitation in genre material.
 There have been a plethora of films featuring Nazi villains, super-villains and mad scientists.

-Nazi mad scientists started to appear in the late 1950s with the likes of She Demons (1958) featuring Nazi animal hybrid experiments; The Yesterday Machine (1963) about a Nazi time machine; The Flesh Eaters (1964) about a former Nazi scientist creating flesh-eating slugs; The Frozen Dead (1966) about unthawed Nazi soldiers; and The Spy in the Green Hat (1967) about a world domination scheme in which a former Nazi scientist plans to divert the weather.
+Nazi mad scientists started to appear in the late 1950s with the likes of She Demons (1958) featuring Nazi animal hybrid experiments; The Yesterday Machine (1963) about a Nazi time machine; The Flesh Eaters (1964) about a former Nazi scientist creating flesh-eating slugs; The Frozen Dead (1966) about unthawed Nazi soldiers; The Spy in the Green Hat (1967) about a world domination scheme in which a former Nazi scientist plans to divert the weather; and a super-soldier program in S.S.
+Doomtrooper (2006).

 Nazis became comic caricatures by about the time of tv’s Hogan’s Heroes (1965-71) and later tv’s ‘Allo ‘Allo (1982-92).
 More comic-bookish and one-dimensional Nazi villains feature in Raiders of the Lost Ark (1981), Indiana Jones and the Last Crusade (1989) and Rocketeer (1991).